zhukunqian/slua-1/README.md

 It will add other useful 3rd Lua library in the future.

-A submodule in this repo , if you want to build dll in windows you must init and update the submodule like : git submoudle --init update.
+MinGW is submodule in this repo , if you want to build dll in windows you must init and update the submodule like : git submoudle update --init.

 ##About 3rd library
 1.pbc (https://github.com/cloudwu/pbc) is a google protocol buffers library for C without code generation.